The Salmon's Spin

 Over the course of a fiscal cycle, as a for-Earth enterprise's budget is spent, revenues flow inwards and expenses outwards, while the difference is directed out-to the benefit of the ecology/economy of which the enterprise is part.
 The enterprises give and take of carbon, biodiversity, and other primary materials (i.e. water, plastic, lithium, etc.) is likewise managed.

 Just as just as the Wet'suwet'en understood human and ecological energy as one, so too must we.
 And just as a salmon's energetic pattern is embeded deep in its DNA, so too must the Earthen pattern be embodied in the very structure of our keen green enterprises.
 In particular, a cyclical pattern of directing surplus energy to the benefit of both our fellow humans and our kindred relations: not-for-profit enterprises purposed for the enrichment of our common home.
-Such a for-Earth structure must be publically declared and accounted for— ensuring that the enterprises's surpluses go towards fulfilling and meeting the other four Earthen ethics.
+Such a for-Earth structure must be publically declared and accounted for— ensuring that the enterprises's surpluses go towards fulfilling it mandate of ecological contribution

-That said, the outwards spiral of energy is only one half of Earth's spiral pattern of enrichment.
+As we shall see, the intention of an outwards spiral of energy is only one half of Earth's spiral pattern of enrichment.

 Our next Earthen ethic.